-Applicant, Lee Greenwood, seeks registration on the Principal Register of the proposed mark GOD BLESS THE USA (in standard characters) for "accent pillows; decorative centerpieces of wood," in International Class 20 and "decorative wall hangings, not of textile" in International Class 27.1
+Applicant, Lee Greenwood, sought registration on the Principal Register of the mark PROUD TO BE AN AMERICAN (in standard characters) for "accent pillows;

+decorative centerpieces of wood," in International Class 20 and "decorative wall hangings, not of textile" in International Class 27.1

-1 Application Serial No. 87168719 was filed on September 12, 2016, under Section 1(a) of the Trademark Act, 15 U.S.C. § 1051(a), based upon Applicant's claim of first use anywhere and use in commerce since at least as early as July 13, 2016 as to both classes of goods.
+&lt;sup>1 Application Serial No. 87168726 was filed on September 12, 2016, under Section 1(a) of the Trademark Act, 15 U.S.C. § 1051(a), based upon Applicant's claim of first use anywhere and use in commerce since at least as early as July 13, 2016.